omaralvarez/omaralvarez.github.io/content/publication/mures-2025-should/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Overview of our approach to create new synthetic image-labeled datasets using controlled generation models.'
+  caption: 'Overview of our approach to create new synthetic image-labeled datasets using controlled generation.'
   focal_point: "Right"
   preview_only: false